-The old-age spousal benefit is one-half the primary insurance amount of the applicant's spouse or the applicant's own old-age benefits, whichever is higher, if the applicant's spouse retires at FEA and the applicant retires at SRA.
-Only after the spouse applies for their own old-age benefits may the applicant apply for spousal old-age benefits.
-When paying the benefit, the Social Security Administration first computes the applicant and their spouse's primary insurance amount according to Formula 1 based on the applicant and spouse's own contribution histories conditional on them being eligible for benefits.
-It then applies the adjustment factors for the own-old age benefit and spousal benefit separately based on start date of benefits.
-Old-age spousal benefits have a greater reduction rate per month if benefits are started before the FEA compared to own-old-age benefits.
-If there is a positive difference between the spousal benefit entitlement and the own old-age benefits entitlement, then the difference is paid to the applicant as the spousal benefit.
-The amounts paid as own old-age benefits and spousal benefits are treated differently if the applicant or their spouse chooses to work and is subject to a reduction in benefits as a result.
-See Formula 1 for the computation of a person's primary insurance amount and Formula 2 for the computation of spousal benefits.
-See the policy document United States: Public Own Old-Age Benefit Plan Details for additional information on own old-age benefit eligibility and how to compute benefits based on a person's own earnings history.
+The adjustment factors for the own-old age benefit and the survivor benefit are applied separately based on the start date of each benefit.
+Old-age survivor benefits have a different reduction rate per month if benefits are started before the SRA compared to own-old-age benefits.
+Additionally, the adjustment factors for survivor's benefits compound with adjustments made to the deceased's benefits -if the deceased and survivor claiming their respective benefits before FEA, the total adjustment to survivor benefits is the product of both adjustment factors.
+However, a survivor's benefit can never be less than 71.5% of the deceased's primary insurance amount regardless of either the survivor or the deceased's claiming decisions.

+If there is a positive difference between the survivor benefit entitlement and the own old-age benefits entitlement, then the difference is paid to the applicant as the survivor benefit.
+The amounts paid as own old-age and survivors benefits are treated differently if the applicant chooses to work and is subject to a reduction in benefits as a result.
+See Formula 1 for the computation of a person's primary insurance amount and Formula 2 for the computation of old-age survivors benefits based on the primary insurance amount.
+See the policy document United States: Public Own Old-Age Benefit Plan Details for additional information on own old-age benefit eligibility and additional details on how to compute benefits based on a person's own earnings history.